EYE CARE SERVICES

 Glaucoma refers to a group of eye diseases with the common feature of optic nerve damage.
 While there is no established cause, certain individuals are at a greater risk for developing the condition — including those with a family history of glaucoma; those with diabetes or past eye trauma; people within certain ethnic groups, including Asians, African-Americans, Hispanics, and Scandinavians; those taking corticosteroids; and anyone over the age of 40.

-Glaucoma is the second leading cause of blindness in the US and world.
+Glaucoma is the second leading cause of blindness in the US and the world.
 Though glaucoma is usually associated with increased eye pressure, it can develop with normal eye pressure as well.
 Approximately half the cases of glaucoma in the US go undetected because it often develops without pain or warning.
 Therefore, a comprehensive eye exam is recommended on a yearly basis for the early detection and treatment of glaucoma

 Our office is equipped with an OCT (Optical Coherence Tomography).
 This instrument utilizes laser scanning capabilities to obtain cross-sectional images of the back of the eye.
 This sensitive feature aids in the diagnosis and management of glaucoma as well as various conditions of the macula.
 Along with our retinal imaging camera, automated visual field machine, and pachymeter, we are able to successfully screen, treat and manage glaucoma.